 Content marketing is the new go-to strategy for any company online, but with 7.5 million blog posts happening daily, it can be hard for your content to get a foothold.
+How do you keep your content creative?
 A post’s popularity is determined not just by how many hits it gets, but how many people then share that link amongst their own network and how many new readers come see the post because of that link sharing.
 With so much content available, readers are only going to share posts they truly enjoy — so how do you make sure yours is one of them?

 The Basics of a Content Post